zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

 ---
-title: Creating the Dashboard Main Page
+title: Create the Dashboard Main Page
 position: 3
 ---

-# Creating the Dashboard Main Page - Music Dashboard
+# Create the Dashboard Main Page - Music Dashboard

 ![dashboard-overview](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/dashboard-overview.png)

 The main page constitutes the landing page of the Dashboard, and the navigation strip, an overview of recent sales far various periods of time, top singles and albums, and a series of gauges showing hourly data.
-For this view, we use a declarative approach similar to the Kendo Music Store itself, also using the **data-** attributes, and the [Kendo MVVM](http://demos.telerik.com/kendo-ui/web/mvvm/index.html) framework.
+For this view, we use a declarative approach similar to the Kendo UI Music Store itself, also using the **data-** attributes, and the [Kendo UI MVVM](http://demos.telerik.com/kendo-ui/web/mvvm/index.html) framework.

 This page is contained in the files **app/views/main.html**, **app/main-view.js**, and **Content/home-view.css**

-## Displaying the Sales tabs
+## Display the Sales tabs
 To implement the listings of Sales for the various times, we start with some simple HTML to define the categories to display:

 	<section class="store-tall-tabs">